sis0004/GitKraken-Glo-Presentation/README.md

  - Plants
  - Vacation planning

-Integration with Git and other features:
-Plugins with Atom or other visual studios

-Now you have all the tools - let's GitGlo-ing!
+Now you have all the tools... let's GitGlo-ing!